 Teak furniture will last for many, many years.
 Although some of the newer type of stains and finishes last for years it does take regular maintenance to keep teak furniture looking beautiful but is well worth the effort and time.

-You may wish to maintain the golden teak look (we recommend using a protective finish immediately in this case) or prefer to let the teak weather naturally to a silver/gray.
+You may wish to maintain the golden teak look (In which case we recommend using a protective finish like Behr Premium Transparent Waterproofing Wood Finish or prefer to let the teak weather naturally to a silver/gray.
 Either way this product care page gives detailed instructions on the maintenance of your teak furniture.

 - Care & Maintenance – Allowing the teak to weather naturally